Singapore, The Lion City!

 Carrot Cake: A Chinese breakfast dish. and not anything like the sweet dessert you’re thinning of- it doesn’t actually contain any carrot.
 Picture scrambled eggs with a Chinese twist.
 There are two types: white and dark-one with soy sauce and one without.

-Char Away Teow: stir fried flat noodles with sou sauce, prawns and bean sprouts
+Char Kway Teow: stir fried flat noodles with sou sauce, prawns and bean sprouts

 BBQ’d Stingray: self explanatory…try this, its delicious!

 Located at 1 Raffles Place.
-The 360 degree views of Singapore from the 63rd floor are epic, but it’s really loud.
+The 360 degree views of Singapore from the 63rd floor are epic.
+Do note that this is club-like atmosphere, so the muscle can get rather loud.

 A posh, sheik bar with great views of Marina Bay and an eclectic drink menu.